kulfonjs/kulfon/README.md

     kulfon search jquery

+By default it fetches the first `25` results that match the specified query.
+If there is more than `25` results, you can paginate that list using `--page` (or `-p`) parameter with default `1` for the first page i.e. the first 25 results and `2` for the next `25` results, etc.

 ## Themes

 Kulfon comes with several themes out-of-the-box.
 You can check the list of available theme at https://kulfon.net/themes/ or via `kulfon list themes`.